MooersLab/beamer-slides-el/README.md

 ## Alternate approach of loading the package
 Add this function to your `init.el` file to load the file of home-made functions manually.
-Edit the file path to customize to your system:
+Edit the file path to customize for your system:
 ```elisp
 ;;;## beamer-slides-load
 ;; Inspried https://sachachua.com/dotemacs/index.html#org4dd39d0